 The insurance company should settle all claims within ten working days of acknowledging the claim.
 Once the claim has been fully assessed, the insurance company will notify Cisco Customer Service of their final assessment.
 Customer Service will send notification of the final decision to you.

 If the claim has been accepted, payment will be sent directly to you per your provided bank details.
 Customer Service will confirm the claim acceptance and initiation of the payment, and close the case.
 Payments should be received within 7 days of the initiation of the wire transfer.
 If you do not receive payment after 7 days of confirmation, please contact Cisco Customer Service.

 Please note that for all damage claims that result in an assessment of complete loss, proof of destruction of the goods will be required.
-This certification will provide proof that all damaged goods are destroyed in a manner that meets all EU and foreign environmental and safety directives.
+This certification will provide proof that all damaged goods are destroyed in a manner that meets all U.S, EU and foreign environmental and safety directives.
 If you'd like to use Cisco Systems' Takeback and Recycle Program to arrange for destruction, the equipment will be picked up, destroyed and documentation generated at no cost to you.

 If the claim has been rejected, Customer Service will notify you and will close the case.
 If you do not agree with this decision, please contact Customer Service and we can escalate on your behalf.